ivangsm/blugo/README.md

 - **Scan control**: Pause/resume scanning with visual indicator
 - **Alt-screen mode**: Clean terminal on exit and resize
 - **Internationalization**: Full i18n support (English/Spanish), easily extensible for more languages
+- **Flexible theming**: Automatically matches your terminal theme or use custom colors

 ---